yzhzyyy/Identify_key/README.md

 ## Experiments

 The experimental framework is implemented across two Jupyter notebooks located in the `experiment/` directory.
-Together, they cover the complete workflow of the study — from data loading and basic key analysis to subkey pruning, counter-example detection, and performance evaluation.
+Together, they cover the complete workflow of the study — from data loading and basic key analysis to subkey pruning, counter-example detection.

 - **`hockey_analysis.ipynb`** — implements the core workflow of the framework.
 It covers:
   - Loading the local **Hockey** database and preparing experimental data.